AdobeDocs/experience-platform.zh-Hans/help/hygiene/api/quota.md

     },
     {
       "name": "deleteIdentityWorkOrderQuota",
-      "description": "The number of Consumer Delete Work Order requests for the organization for this month.", "consumed": 390,
+      "description": "The number of Record Delete Work Order requests for the organization for this month.", "consumed": 390,
       "quota": 10000
     }